-Up to €140 of earnings from training or part time employment can be disregarded if you are getting Disability Allowance or Blind Pension.
+Up to €165 (from January 2023) of earnings from training or part time employment can be disregarded if you are getting Disability Allowance or Blind Person's Pension.
 This disregard cannot be used together with 'the additional income disregard' - only one of the disregards can be applied.
 The officer dealing with your case will apply whichever is the most beneficial for your circumstances.